Delboeuf illusion: Eponym

-The illusion was named for the Belgian philosopher, mathematician, experimental psychologist, hypnotist, and psychophysicist Joseph Remi Leopold Delboeuf (1831–1896), who created it in 1865.
+The illusion was named for the Belgian philosopher, mathematician, experimental psychologist, hypnotist, and psychophysicist Joseph Remi Leopold Delboeuf (1831–1896), who discovered it in 1865.

 Factors

 According to Girgus and Coren (1982) the Delboeuf illusion uses both assimilation and contrast as elements in its perception distortion.
 Assimilation is the predominant factor in the disc in the smaller outer ring (the example on the right in the image above).
 Girgus and Coren mentioned that this inner disc “tends to be overestimated” when compared to a regular disc without the additional concentric circle.
 As the two circles are so close, they are perceived as a pair and the inner circle is overestimated.

-The circle on the right however, will often appear smaller when compared to a simple circle of the same size.
+The circle on the left however, will often appear smaller when compared to a simple circle of the same size.
 This is attributed to the contrast effect.
 The distance between the circles causes them to be perceived as separate and contrasting.
 The larger-circumference ring dwarfs the smaller central disc and causes it to be perceived as smaller.

 After a few minutes of looking at this illusion, the illusory effects diminish for human subjects.

 Studies regarding variations of the Delboeuf illusion found that when the outer circle is incomplete, the illusion is not as potent.
 When an additional circle was added surrounding the original two, the effect of the illusion was increased.